 Translator's Note: The remainder of the article, amounting to roughly 1/3 of the total text, goes on to discuss the progress of the animated story and the reaction among fans and critics.
 Technically this isn't production information, so I'll pause my translation here.

-(1) The term "Jin family" is written here with phonetic kana as ジン一族, rather than the kanji 神族 used in the final show.
+(1) The term "Jin family" is written here as ジン一族, rather than 神ファミリー as per the final show.

-(2) This appears to be an error.
+(2) This seems like an error.
 Zambot was produced at Sunrise's Studio 3, while Studio 1 was working on Robokko Beeton up until Zambot's broadcast debut.
 It's possible, though, that Tochihira and Kanda used Studio 1 as a base of operations while they were recruiting their production staff.

 (3) The original text says that Gyoda storyboarded the episode and Jinzenji directed it, rather than vice versa, but this appears to be a mistake and the following sentence contradicts it.